 We will need to provide the new versions of the existing functions to manage filter pipelines for structured chunk sections.
 The new versions mimic the signature of the existing functions with the changes similar to the changes done to the function H5Pset_filter2 signature.
 Below is the list of the proposed functions and their short descriptions.
 Parameters meaning stay the same as for the existing filter functions.

-int H5Pget_nfilter2 (hid_t plist_id, uint64_t section_number);
+herr_t H5Pget_nfilter2 (hid_t plist_id, uint64_t section_number, int num_filters);

 /* Returns the number of filters in the pipeline for a section of structured chunk */